lindbrook/cholera/docs/notes/references.md

 Steven Johnson.
 2006. *The Ghost Map: The Story of London’s Most Terrifying Epidemic – and How it Changed Science, Cities and the Modern World*.
 New York: Liveright.

+Jill Lepore.
+2020.
+“The Invention of the Police.” *The New Yorker*.
+July 13.

 R. J. Morris.
 1976. *Cholera 1832: The Social Response to An Epidemic*.
 New York: Holmes & Meier.